richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#2.md

   by modifing it in some way and passing it along to the next statement.
-  This is the power feature of PRQL: the statements can be "stacked" to form a pipeline that continally modifies the data as it passes through to produce a final result.
+  This is the power feature of PRQL: the statements can be "stacked" to form a pipeline that continually modifies the data as it passes through to produce a final result.

 2. The `filter` statement
   could have been placed much earlier in the query.
   In fact, it could have immediately followed the initial `from ...`